Strong Secrecy for Cooperative Broadcast Channels

 \begin{remark}[Comparison to the Scheme without Secrecy] The main differences between the coding schemes for the cooperative BC with one confidential message and the same channel without secrecy \cite{Goldfeld_BC_Cooperation2014} are threefold.
 First, a randomizer $W$ is used in the secrecy-achieving scheme.
 Second, the cooperation message $M_{12}$ depends on $M_{20}$ rather than on the pair $(M_{10},M_{20})$ ($M_{10}$ refers to the public part of the message $M_1$).
 Note that conveying an $M_{12}$ that holds any part of $M_1$ (in the form of its public part $M_{10}$) violates the secrecy requirement.
-Finally, a prefix channel $Q_{X|U_0,U_1,U_2}$ is used to optimize randomness and, in turn, to conceal $M_1$ from the 2nd receiver. \end{remark}
+Finally, a prefix channel $Q_{X|U_0,U_1,U_2}$ is used to optimize randomness and, in turn, to conceal $M_1$ from the 2nd receiver.
+In the non-secret scenario $Q_{X|U_0,U_1,U_2}$ can be replaced with a deterministic function. \end{remark}